xqus/sbanken/README.md

 # Sbanken PHP Client for PHP 7.1+

-See below for simple examples.
+A comprehensive PHP Client for Sbanken API.

 Apis supported: